sandordargo/sandordargo.github.io/_posts/2023-11-8-extern-templates.md

 ## What are they?

-You can use the `extern` keyword with template specializations and it means that no local object code will be generated for the template specialization in the local object code.
+You can use the `extern` keyword with template specializations and it means that no local object code will be generated for the template specialization in the local translation unit.
 With the `extern` keyword you show that the code will be generated elsewhere which the linker should find.

 ```cpp
 template <typename T>